jmschrei/pomegranate/README.md

 [ReadTheDocs](https://pomegranate.readthedocs.io/en/latest/) | [Tutorials](https://github.com/jmschrei/pomegranate/tree/master/docs/tutorials) | [Examples](https://github.com/jmschrei/pomegranate/tree/master/examples)

-pomegranate is a library of probabilistic models defined by its modular implementation and treatment of all probabilistic models as the probability distributions they are.
-Together, these design choices allow one to easily drop two normal distributions into a mixture model to create a Gaussian mixture model or drop a Poisson distribution and an exponential distribution to just as easily create a heterogeneous mixture, or drop in two Bayesian networks, or drop in two hidden Markov models to create a mixture over sequence models.
+pomegranate is a library for probabilistic modeling defined by its modular implementation and treatment of all models as the probability distributions they are.
+The modular implementation allows one to easily drop normal distributions into a mixture model to create a Gaussian mixture model just as easily as dropping a gamma and a Poisson distribution into a mixture model to create a heterogeneous mixture.
+But that's not all!
+Because each model is treated as a probability distribution, Bayesian networks can be dropped into a mixture just as easily as a normal distribution, and hidden Markov models can be dropped into Bayes classifiers to make a classifier over sequences.
+Together, these two design choices enable a flexibility not seen in any other probabilistic modeling package.

 Recently, pomegranate (v1.0.0) was rewritten from the ground up using PyTorch to replace the outdated Cython backend.
-This rewrite gave me an opportunity to fix many bad design choices that I made while I was still a bb software engineer.
-Unfortunately, many of these changes are not back compatible and will disrupt everyone's workflows.
-However, the changes have significantly improved/simplified the code, fixed many issues raised by the community over the year, made it easier to contribute, and made the code significantly faster.
+This rewrite gave me an opportunity to fix many bad design choices that I made as a bb software engineer.
+Unfortunately, many of these changes are not backwards compatible and will disrupt workflows.
+On the flip side, these changes have significantly sped up most methods, improved and simplified the code, fixed many issues raised by the community over the years, and made it significantly easier to contribute.
 I've written more below, but you're likely here now because your code is broken and this is the tl;dr.

 Special shout-out to [NumFOCUS](https://numfocus.org/) for supporting this work with a special development grant.